mhxion/pornaway/README.md

-# pornaway
+# Pornaway
 PornAway : An extracted version of AdAway
 PornAway works in the same way AdAway does,it doesn't block ads, only porn sites.
+Visit the origin of it https://github.com/AdAway/AdAway.